matt-auckland/uoa-karate-wiki/docs/bunkai/index.md

 isCategoryParent: true
 ---

-The word 'Bunkai' refers to taking something apart, or analysing something, in the case of Karate, it can be a technique, stance or a kata.
+The word 'Bunkai' (分解) refers to taking something apart, or analysing something.
-Bunkai also refers to an application found by analysing such things.
+In the case of Karate, 'bunkai' refers to the application of the movements of the Kata against an opponent, these applications are created by taking apart and analysing the kata.

+The Kata do not exist just as a form of exercise for demonstration purposes.
+They embody a large number of self-defence applications.
+Without understanding how the self-defence applications are developed from the Kata, the Kata is just a form of dance.
+Students are taught basic bunkai but many variations exist, and students can even develop their own once they have acquired an understanding of the movements of the kata.

 ## Kata Bunkai